clarkfitzg/phd_research/proposal/outline.md

 Starting this outline after Duncan's review of my prospectus draft and email thread with Norm.

-Goals:
+My current goals with the design document are:

-- Clarify objectives of research
+- Clarify objectives of research, particularly how I'll interface and interact with other existing projects like iotools, data.table, and partools
 - Improve examples

 Main points
 ============================================================

 - Several strategies exist to improve performance.
-- It's not known
+- It's not known which will be best.

 Examples
 ============================================================